madetech/handbook/benefits/remote_working.md

 We feel it's important that we provide the flexibility for people to work wherever they feel productive and happy.
 Be that in the office, remotely at home, from a coffee shop, or outside of the UK.
 We acknowledge that working remotely can lead to increased productivity, and have positive effects on wellbeing.

 ### Made Tech offices
-Our current requirements for working from Made Tech offices are no longer fixed to a specifc number of days per week.
+Our current requirements for working from Made Tech offices are no longer fixed to a specific number of days per week.
 This means we now default to remote working with the option to work from your regional Made Tech office as and when needed.
 However, you must be able to travel to your assigned regional office when required to do so.
 We currently expect this to be on average 1 day per month.

 ### Client office